hstrekowski/hstrekowski/README.md

 I’m passionate about using technology to create meaningful, practical solutions that make everyday tasks **easier** or **more efficient**.
 Currently, I'm learning **C#** and **ASP.NET Core** to build modern, scalable web applications

-My goal is to create software that has practical applications and delivers real value to users.
-On my profile, you'll find projects that reflect my learning journey and passion for development
 #

 <!-- Tutaj będą TOP PROJECTS jak już je zrobie -->